laravel-notification-channels/channels/README.md

     TEXTLOCAL_HASH=get it from url '/docs/' under your API KEYS section TEXTLOCAL_API_KEY get it from url '/docs/' under your API KEYS section TEXTLOCAL_SENDER=Name of the Sender that will be displayed to the recipient (max 6 Characters).
     TEXTLOCAL_COUNTRY=Your Two letter(ISO-3166-alpha-2) Country Code.
-It should be the Country of the TEXTLOCAL account.
+It should be the Country of the TEXTLOCAL account. defaults to IN
 ```

 ### Publish Config